 Lastly, choose your blog layout settings if you don’t want the default layout of your theme.

-There are various commenting systems you can use.
-A couple popular ones are Disqus and CommentLuv.
+There are various commenting systems you can use such as Disqus and CommentLuv.
 You can’t go wrong with whichever one you choose, just be sure to keep your non-blogger visitors in mind so that it’s easy for anyone to leave a comment whether they have a blog or not.

 Also keep in mind some comment systems come with a price.
 I started with CommentLuv and paid for the license but now I’m using Jetpack’s comment system to accommodate every visitor and it has worked fine.